7 of the Best Canal Walks in West Yorkshire

 Take your next walk along West Yorkshire’s canals.

-West Yorkshire is full of wonderful walks and this set will take you along the region’s beautiful canals.
-You’ll get the best of both worlds, with a picturesque mix of scenic waterways and beautiful countryside.
+West Yorkshire is full of wonderful walks, but this set will take you on some our favourite wanders along the region’s beautiful canals.
+You’ll get the best of both worlds, with a picturesque mix of scenic waterways and stunning countryside.
 Take in the views, enjoy the peacefulness and keep an eye out for the wildlife that calls these canals home as you complete these seven walks.

 Hebden Bridge and Rochdale Canal Circular

-This 8.7-mile route is one of the most popular walks in Calderdale.
-You’ll start in Hebden Bridge, climbing the winding valley floor paths past Hebble End to reach the impressive Stoodley Pike, a monument dating back to 1854 that commemorates the defeat of Napoleon’s armies at the Battle of Leipzig.
-Take in the special views from the top, before you pass over moorland to reach the Rochdale Canal.
-The last three miles of the walk are by the water, where you can enjoy local wildlife, lush canal-side greenery and colourful narrowboats.
+Calderdale is the location for this ever popular 8.7-mile route that’s undoubtedly one of the most beautiful canal walks in West Yorkshire.
+It kicks off in Hebden Bridge, taking you up from the winding valley floor paths past Hebble End and up to reach the always impressive Stoodley Pike – this monument is one of our favourite places to stop on the route, dating back to 1854 and commemorating the defeat of Napoleon’s armies at the Battle of Leipzig.
+You’ll enjoy special views from the top, before crossing moorland to reach the Rochdale Canal – the last three miles are along the water, promising wildlife, canal-side greenery and colourful narrowboats.

 The walk starts at Hebden Bridge Visitor and Canal Centre, 1 New Road, Hebden Bridge, West Yorkshire, HX7 8AD.
 Check out the route.